Nexmo/station/_documentation/voice/voice-api/building-blocks/record-a-call-with-split-audio.md

 # Record a call with split audio

-A building block that shows how to record a call with split audio.
-The call to be recorded is identified via a UUID.
+A building blocks that shows how to answer an incoming call and set it up to record the conversation legs separately, then connect the call.
+When the call is completed, the `eventUrl` you specify in the `record` action of the NCCO will receive a webhook including the URL of the recording for download.

 ## Example